Chilldose/COMET/docs/_build/html/_sources/gettingstarted.rst.txt

     python COMET.py --update

 After everything is updated, restart COMET.
 If this did not help to solve your problems.
-It may be necessary to completely re-install the COMET environemnt.
+It may be necessary to completely re-install the COMET environment.

 This can be done via the commands: ::

     conda env remove --name COMET
     python environment_setup requirements_<yourSystem>.yml

 If this still is not working.
-Please email the owner!
+Please email me!

 Running/Initializing The Program
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~